 What Types Of Lilies Are Toxic To Cats?

 Lilies belonging to Lilium Genus such as True lilies and Hemerocallis species are toxic to cats and pets.
 For example, plants such as Asiatic lilies, Easter, Rubrum, Stargazer, and Daylilies, when eaten by pets, may cause them to get sick.

 In some cases, even small ingestion of 1 to 2 petals or leave may cause pet poisoning.
-Other parts of lilies, such as its pollen or water from the vase, may result in kidney failure in cats.
-If you have a cat, then we recommend that you don’t plant lilies indoor.
+Other parts of lilies, such as their pollen or water from the vase, may result in kidney failure in cats.
+If you have a cat, then we recommend that you don’t plant lilies indoors.

 The common symptoms in the cat with lily poisoning include symptoms such as depression, lethargy, vomit, and diarrhea.
 You should bring your cat to a veterinarian for medical help to properly treat the cat.

 Dogs and other pets are usually not as much affected by the true lilies.